risahyusuf/Recipe-Website/README.md

 - Author

 ## Overview
 This project is a responsive website for finding a meal recipe.
-It showcases a hotel website that highlights a variety of recipes each including the meal name, description, list of ingredients a button to click and watch the recipe video.
+It showcases a hotel website that highlights a variety of recipes each including the meal name, description, list of ingredients a "watch video" button for video instructions.
 It has a user-friendly layout and aesthetic layout.

 ## Design and
 The structure was made using HTML and JavaScript. rendered dynamically using JavaScript